IEntin/ClientServer/README.md

 2. build the app

-There are four targets:\
-server client buildtests runtests.\
-By default all targets are built:\
-'make -j4'\
-Otherwise any combination of targets can be specified, e.g.\
-'make -j4 server client'
+Prerequisites:

-boost libraries must be installed.
+Header only boost libraries must be installed.

 google tests must be installed:\
 sudo apt-get install libgtest-dev\